 UCA is a place for creativity, ingenuity and personality, not just good exam results.
 We know exams are only part of the picture, and we know there’s a far better way to see who you are and what you can do – via a portfolio or audition.

-At the moment, all portfolio and audition submissions are being made digitally – we’ll explain how that works further down the page.
-But for now, what is a portfolio, and what can you do to make yours stand out from the crowd?
+So, what is a portfolio, and what can you do to make yours stand out from the crowd?

 Frequently Asked Questions

 Your portfolio is a collection of your best work – the stuff that makes you shine.
 We want to see what inspires you, how you approach your work, your thought processes, what you create and what makes you unique - all so we can work out whether you’ll be suited to our courses.

 You don’t need to submit a portfolio for every course, so check the relevant course page to find out if you need to send us one.

 If your course doesn’t ask for one, but you still want to show us your work, we’d love to see it anyway.

 Depending on the subject you want to study, your portfolio might contain sketches and paintings, digital art and design, photography, fabric swatches or patterns.
 It might also contain sound work, musical compositions, short films, or even essays and creative writing.

 We’d like to see up to 12 pieces of work, and audio or video files shouldn’t be more than two minutes long.